Garth Chester

 Available pieces

 Garnet Campbell (Garth) Chester is a Kiwi legend.
-His unique, early modernist designs have become highly coveted New Zealand icons.
-Chester's most memorable and coveted chair is the Curvesse chair, created from a custom mould using plywood.
+His unique, early modernist designs have become highly collectable New Zealand icons.
+Chester's most memorable and coveted chair is the Curvesse chair, created from a custom mould using a single sheet of plywood.

 Historian and Author Douglas Lloyd-Jenkins recounts that the Curvesse Chair, designed in 1944, was "the first one-piece cantilevered plywood chair to appear anywhere in the world ...a progressive high point in local design" (At Home - A Century of New Zealand Design).
 It's proof that in the right hands, even a humble sheet of plywood can be elevated into something bold, memorable and timeless.

 During the early days, manufacturing technology was a barrier to smooth construction for many of Chester's designs.
-Chester reportedly threw away 1 out of every 4 Curvesse made.
-Also, the Curvesse was unfortunately not a commercial success and only around 500 were ever produced.
+According to Chester's cousin and business partner A.L.
+Williams, 1 out of every 4 Curvesse chairs produced, failed, and was thrown away.
+Also, the Curvesse was unfortunately not a commercial success and only around 500 were ever made.
 Today the few remaining chairs are closely held and highly coveted by serious collectors, or in the permanent collection of major museums.

 One of Chesters employees, Jim Reid recalls working for Garth not long after he left school.
 He remembers that Garth used native Kaikatia timber and glue imported from Japan to make his chairs and he was very secretive about the production process.
 When Jim arrived at work he had to knock and wait for Garth to check him out through a peep hole in the door before he let him in.